Code-Differently-Curriculum/U6S3-Constructors/ReadMe.md

 * Inside of the main method, create an instance of the class that has the constructor
 * Accessing the name variable inside of the newly created instance (. operator) print out the name

-Your program is working correctly, if when run, the following is the output (Abe first name Lincoln last name):
+Your program is working correctly, if when run, the following is the output:

 ```
 The constructor is being called: